Harry Richman: Hobbies and adventures

 He enjoyed sailing; however, his yacht Chevalier II exploded in July 1931, killing one.

 Richman was also an amateur aviator of some accomplishment, being the co-pilot in 1936, with famed flyer Henry Tindall "Dick" Merrill, of the first round-trip transatlantic flight in his own single-engine Vultee V-1AD transport, named "The Lady Peace."
 Richman had filled much of the empty space of the aircraft with ping pong balls as a flotation aid in case they were forced down in the Atlantic.
 They were forced to land in Wales in 18 hours and 38 minutes.
 The publicity enabled him to sell autographed ping pong balls until his death, and specimens of these continue to show up for sale on celebrity memorabilia websites.
 The only surviving Vultee V-1, of which only 25 were built, similar to Richman's, is in the Shannon Air Museum in Fredericksburg, Va.

 Later years and death

-Richman spent most of his fortune lavishly, and his final years were mostly impoverished.
-He suffered from a long string of illnesses over several years before his death.
+Richman spent most of his fortune lavishly, and his final years were impoverished.
+He suffered from a string of illnesses over the years before his death.
 On November 3, 1972, Richman died in Hollywood, California, at the age of 77.
 He is buried at Hillside Memorial Park Cemetery in Culver City, California.